 Unfortunately, these aren’t edge cases.
 They’re exactly what happens when you build critical processes on tools that were never designed to handle them.
 For K-12 IT leaders, the stakes are only getting higher.

 Compliance obligations are non-negotiable, headcount isn’t growing, and the expectation to do more with less isn’t going away.
-The districts managing this well aren’t adding staff — they’re building systems that keep running no matter who’s in the office that day.
+The districts managing this well aren’t adding staff.
+Instead, they’re building systems that keep running no matter who’s in the office.

 A modern workflow is about more than convenience.
 It’s how you prove compliance, identify where things get stuck, and stop wasting hours figuring out what happened to a request that should have been closed weeks ago.

-Take a look at how two different school districts made it happen.
+Take a look at how two different school districts modernized crucial processes to remove risk and bottlenecks from their day to day.

 These requests moved as paper packets — one department at a time, one person at a time.
-They lived in email folders, shared drives, and even individual OneDrives.
-Unfortunately, a DRAPE could sit unseen for weeks.
+They lived in email folders, shared drives, and individual hard drives.
+A DRAPE could sit unseen for weeks.

 From there, routing is automatic.
 Requests move to the right reviewers in the right sequence without anyone forwarding an email or chasing paperwork.
 Every department sees what’s in their queue, what’s pending, and what’s already been approved.